tessvandaele/Twitter/README.md

 ## Notes

 Implementing the modal overlay was challenging to understand since I could no longer use Intents which is something I am more comfortabe with.
 Instead, using the DialogListener allowed me to recreate the bahavior I was creating with Intents.
+Specifically, the use of an interface ensured that a posted tweet would be passed back to the timeline activity for updating.

 ## License